perezlidia/SADEW-AridMonitor/README.md

 > SADEW (for its acronym in Spanish: Sistema de Apoyo a la toma de Decisiones Espacial Web).
 >
 Aridity, a climatic phenomenon, affects both the environment and society by causing water scarcity and hindering the development of vegetation through the lack of moisture in the soil and air.
+>
 The aridity index is the most common method for classifying arid regions, which calculates the relationship between precipitation and evapotranspiration.
+As the index decreases, the region becomes more arid, and we can classify them as:
+>
+Hyper-arid: These regions have an annual precipitation of less than 100 mm.
+They are the driest regions on the planet, with little or no vegetation and extreme water scarcity.